 Once a woman starts using Fenugreek, she does need to continue it and be consistent with it until she’s making the milk that she needs and has gotten the results she’s looking for.
 Once the supply is adequate and stable, she can slowly wean down from it until she’s off.
 Weaning down slowly should not affect her supply at all.
 If it does, she can start the herb again and once she’s stable again, eliminate more slowly.
 If she finds she needs to stay on Fenugreek to keep her supply abundant, it is perfectly fine to continue Fenugreek throughout the entire time she’s nursing.
 Detailed instructions on how to wean down from Fenugreek can be seen here.

 Fenugreek can cause gas or digestive disturbance in some individuals.
-If this happens, using the Nursing Tea Moringa Blend or Nursing Tincture Moringa Blend, Tummy Tea or Tincture or Fennel tincture will help to counteract it while helping to support the breastmilk production at the same time.
+If this happens, using the Nursing Tea Moringa Blend or Nursing Tincture Moringa Blend, Tummy Tincture or Fennel tincture will help to counteract it while helping to support the breastmilk production at the same time.

 Please see our article "Herbs to Avoid While Pregnant or Breastfeeding".

 For information on other herbs used to increase breastmilk production (known as galactagogue herbs), please click HERE.

 Read the Full Article on this Topic: (All-Access Membership required.
 SIGN UP or LOG IN)

 How to Increase Your Breastmilk Production - The Expanded & In-Depth Version.
 In this highly informative article, you will learn:

 - What are all of the different herbs, products or techniques used to increase production?

 - Why returning to work or starting baby on solids can decrease your supply and how to overcome that.